 - However, Robert and Dennis (2005) have argued that increased motivation recorded by users of richer media can be negatively offset by the tendency of rich media to overwhelm cognitive faculties.

-9. Strengths and Weaknesses of Media Richness Theory
+9. Strengths and Weaknesses

 - The theory is very beneficial for understanding which media are best for which tasks.
 You don’t always want a rich media text, especially if you want to communicate something without any debate or discussion.